dev-bootcamp-2019/final-project-feamcor/avoiding_common_attacks.md

 # NO USE OF LOOPS

 - Fetch functions made available in order to retrieve individuals of an array or mapping.

+# STATIC ANALYSIS

+- Use of linters and other tools like Mythril, Solium and Solhint.